 Using the wrong needle length could result in poor administration and absorption of medication or damage the patient’s tissue and muscles resulting in bruising or bleeding.

 The most common needle gauges are 26 and 27.
 This gauge range adapts to all three types of injections-intradermal, intramuscular and subcutaneous.
-Here is a quick reference guide:
+Here’s a quick guide to common injection types and suitable needle sizes:

 The syringe you choose should accurately hold the correct dose of medication that you need to administer.
 It’s usually recommended that you choose a syringe that has a slightly larger capacity than the dose required, for example, a 5ml syringe for a dose of 3.5ml is just fine.
 This eliminates the need to inject twice with two smaller doses.
 However, you should not choose a syringe that is exceptionally larger than your required amount of medication as this could lead to difficulty with accurately measuring the dose.

 Low dead space syringes have a much smaller space between the plunger and the needle hub when fully pushed in.
-The dead space in a syringe holds a small amount of fluid after it has been used and research has shown that this type of syringe could reduce the chance of spreading infections and disease.
-Low dead space syringes help to eliminate inaccurate dosing and produce a smaller amount of medication waste.
+The dead space in a syringe holds a small amount of fluid after it has been used and research has shown that this Low Dead Space syringes could reduce the chance of spreading infections and disease.
+Low dead space syringes also help to eliminate inaccurate dosing and produce a smaller amount of medication waste.
 The dead space at the end of the syringe has been eliminated by extending the grommet to fill the dead space.

 Sources: